p1padev/tomepalavra/README.md

 # EN
 ## About the project

 Tome palavra! was conceived as my first project for the Web Development bootcamp at Ironhack/BR.
-The idea of recreate Wordle was intuitive, given that I already was following the game's growth since its releasement, added to the fact that different versions of the game available in Portuguese demand a "boring" window of time between a try and another.
+The idea of recreate Wordle was intuitive, given that I already was following the game's growth since its releasement, added to the fact that different versions of the game available in Portuguese demand a window of time between a try and another.
 Hence, I wanted to challenge myself to develop the game with the knowledge achieved so far in the course - HTML / CSS / Vanilla JS.

 ## How the game works

 The idea behind of Tome palavra! is simple: the game, during launch, defines a word that must be guessed.
-The round is composed by 6 tries, as in each one the player must insert the letters of a word in the assigned fields and click on "Tentar!" (or press Enter) to get a return from the game.
+The round is composed by 6 tries; in each one, the player must insert the letters of a word in the assigned fields and click on "Tentar!" (or press Enter) to get a return from the game.
 The possible visual returns until the fifth round are: i) green if the letter exists in the word of the game and is in the right place; ii) yellow if the letter exists in the word of the game but is in the wrong place; iii) grey if the letter doesn´t exists in the word of the game.
 If the player suceeds in guessing the word, he'll receive a return from the game in form of an alert with "Congratulations!".
 If, arriving in the sitxh round, the player still doesn´t get to guess the right word, he'll receiva an alert informing the defeat and restarting the game with a new word/round.

 ## How the code was done